coldfumonkeh/GoogleAnalytics/README.md

 # Acknowledgements & Thanks #

-This component is based upon the open source release from [Jen](https://github.com/jensbits/Google-Analytics-Data-Export-API-with-ColdFusion).
+This starting point for this component was based upon the open source release from [Jen](https://github.com/jensbits/Google-Analytics-Data-Export-API-with-ColdFusion).
 Original blog post from Jen about her project available [here](http://www.jensbits.com/2012/04/05/google-analytics-reporting-api-using-oauth-2-with-coldfusion/)